Do I Need A SIM Card For My GPS Tracker? Understanding The Essentials

-One of the more popular questions those looking to buy a GPS tracker ask is, “Do I need a SIM card for a GPS tracker?”
-The answer is yes, assuming you want a device that provides real time location updates.
+If you’re wondering whether you need a SIM card for your GPS tracker, the short answer is yes for real-time tracking.
 But why do you need a SIM card for a GPS tracker?
 In this article, we will discuss why cell phone SIM cards are used in GPS trackers to transmit data.
 And finally, take a closer look at the best GPS tracking device without a SIM card.
 Let’s dive into it all now!

 How Does A GPS Tracker Work With A SIM Card – 3 Steps